 From keto to intermittent fasting to the GOLO diet, you'd think there couldn't possibly be room for yet another diet, but alas, it appears there is.
-The Nutritarian Diet is ranked third among the best commercial diet plans for 2020, according to U.S. News & World Report, sitting alongside the likes of WW (Weight Watchers) and Jenny Craig.
+The Nutritarian Diet is ranked fifth among the best commercial diet plans for 2021, according to U.S. News & World Report, sitting alongside the likes of WW (Weight Watchers) and Jenny Craig.

 But what is this new-ish diet, and what does it entail?
 And will it actually help you move the number on the scale?